pachyderm/pachyderm/doc/cookbook/gpus.md

 In this example we used Amazon's p2.xlarge instance which contains a single GPU node.

+**Node** -  If you upped your `rootVolumeSize` (and set the `rootVolumeType` in your other instance group), you should do the same here.
+In the absence of GPU jobs, normal jobs could get scheduled on this node, in which case you'll have the same disk requirements as the rest of your cluster.
+There is currently no way of setting "disk" resource requests, so we have to use a convention instead.

 ### Enable GPUs at the k8s level

 Again, you can use `kops` to edit your cluster: